 8. Taken together these changes lead to some simplification of the proposal making the flow diagram contained in ST/SG/AC.10/C.3/2016/34 unnecessary.
 More simply:

-(a) Articles containing dangerous goods are not subject to these regulations where the quantity of dangerous goods contained within each article is below the quantity permitted in Excepted Quantities as indicated in Column 7b of the Dangerous Goods List in Chapter 3.2 for all the dangerous goods contained;

 (b) Items that have the sole function of containing the dangerous goods shall not be transported as articles;

 (c) Articles containing one or more dangerous goods that are not an integral element of the article necessary for its function are to be classified according to Part 2;